Economy of Georgia (country): Unemployment

 Unemployment has been a persistent problem in Georgia ever since the country gained independence in 1991.
-According to National Statistics Office (Georgia) unemployment rate stood at 16.9% in 2013 and it has been decreased at 11.6% in 2019.
+According to the National Statistics Office, unemployment rate stood at 16.9% in 2013 and has decreased to 13.9% in 2024.

 Nearly a half of Georgia's population lives in rural areas, where low-intensity self-sufficient farming provides the principal source of livelihood.
 Georgian statistics service puts individual persons into the category of self-employed workers.
 As of 2007 416,900 persons were listed as self-employed in agriculture.
 For large families, heads of households are typically described as "individual entrepreneurs", members of the family that help to cultivate land are classified as "unpaid family business workers".
 The use of this methodology produces relatively low unemployment rates for rural areas rather in urban areas and in Tbilisi.

 Neighbouring countries show somewhat similar results.
 For example, Armenia in 2015 had 18.26% unemployment rate, which is 532.644 people.